I assume that you, like everyone and his or her Aunt Avis, would love to find the next Microsoft

 They are companies with founding leadership, or at least insider ownership north of 15%.
 Companies without debt concerns.
 Companies that generate excess cash from their operations.
 Companies that function without any real reliance on Wall Street for financing or table-pounding "strong buy" ratings.

-I know it sounds contrary, but I want you to consider the fact that many of these small businesses offer rewards that substantially exceed the risks of owning them.
+I know it sounds contrary, but I want you to consider that many of these small businesses offer rewards that substantially exceed the risks of owning them.
 How could a small company be less risky than a larger one?
 Well, the mere fact that even the best-run small companies are underfollowed on Wall Street creates pricing inefficiencies that strongly favor long-term investors.

 Does that sound possible?
 Does it sound logical?
 It's certainly contrary.